inexactually/irisbot/README.md

 ```

 You may also want to change a few settings in `settings.py` to suit
-your server, most notably the role names for adults/minors and the
+your server, most notably the admin/moderator role names and the
-allowed channels settings (whitelist, blacklist, and/or regex).
+allowed channels settings.

 ## Running

-Just run `python main.py`.
+Just activate the virtual environment and run `python main.py`.